 My goal with this site has always been to focus on general inspiration.
 This isn't a shopping blog where every day there's a new link to click to buy some wedding accessory that will make your special daaaaaaay more perfect and tasteful.
 It's just a collection of real folks doing their real best to cobble together weddings that reflect who they really are.

 If looking at Offbeat Bride ever makes you feel disappointed in yourself, or like your wedding doesn't quite stack up, or like you're not offbeat enough — please, please PLEASE, remind yourself that your wedding is not a contest.
 No fetishes necessary.
-Turn off your computer and go hug your partner and tell them how much you love then and how excited you are to celebrate that with your family and friends.
+Turn off your computer and go hug your partner and tell them how much you love them and how excited you are to celebrate that with your family and friends.

 Offbeat Bride's wedding porn is here to inspire and delight — not ever to make you feel dissatisfied, unworthy, or disappointed in yourself.